 What are oral piercings?

 Oral or mouth piercings are small holes or piercings that are located in the lip, cheek or tongue.
-These piercings are made in order for jewelry to be attached to them.
+These piercings are made for jewelry to be attached to them.
 While oral piercings may be another way to showcase your style, they can be damaging to your mouth and even dangerous in some cases.

 Oral piercing risks